Iosifina Kosma

 Skoufa Gallery: 2001

-The first solo exhibition includes female figures that focus on the characteristics of female nature associated with fertility, warmth, strength.
-Works that come to life depicting full figures in comfortable, everyday poses, conveying a sense of conscious confidence and empowered pride in the naked female body.
+This first solo exhibition includes female figures that focus on the characteristics of the female nature associated with fertility, warmth, and strength.
+Works depicting full figures in comfortable, everyday poses convey a sense of mindful confidence and empowered pride in the naked female body.

-“The naked figures that Iosifina Kosma creates are characterized by the malleability and materiality as a result of her intention to simplify the form, as well as the arrangement of the axis on top of which she builds, combined with the massive, vibrant figures.
-The concave and convex areas succeed one another and blend together in a unique way that allows the light to smoothly caress them, which in sculpting comprises a difficult challenge.
-The shapes and the analysis of her forms have proportional density to the size of the synthesis she creates.”
+“The naked figures that Iosifina Kosma creates are characterized by plasticity, and by frugality as a result of her intention to simplify form, as well by the attempt to arrange her axes on which she builds, combined with her massive, vibrant figures.
+The concave and prominent surfaces succeed one another and blend together in a unique way allowing the light to smoothly glide over them, which in sculpture comprises a difficult challenge.
+The shapes and the analysis of her forms have density proportional to the size of the composition she creates.”

 SYMPOSIUMS

-From 2004 to 2016, Iosifina Kosma participates in international symposiums, in China, India, Japan and Turkey.
-In the context of these symposiums, she gives lectures presenting the course of her personal work and topics related to the ceramic art and her country.
-During these symposiums the artworks she creates are presented among the creations of prestigious artists.
+From 2004 to 2016, Iosifina Kosma participated in international symposiums, in China, India, Japan and Turkey.
+In the context of these symposium, she gave lectures presenting the development of her personal work and topics related to ceramic art and her country.
+At the same time, her artworks were presented alongside the creations of prestigious artists.

 AWARDS